Unexpected Behavior of Ultra-Low-Crosslinked Microgels in Crowded Conditions: Discussion

 \subsection{Simulations}

 To explore the structural and dynamical features of ULCs under crowded conditions, we perform extensive molecular dynamics (MD) simulations in the $NVT$ ensemble, under various density conditions.
 The microgels are generated following the {\it in silico} synthesis protocol established in Refs.~\cite{gnan2017silico} that was adapted and validated for ULC microgels in Ref.~\cite{hazra2023structure}.
 In this approach, a standard microgel made of NIPAM and BIS crosslinkers is assembled using a binary mixture of patchy particles of radius $\sigma$ with two and four patches, corresponding to monomers and crosslinkers respectively.
 However, for ULC microgels there are no added crosslinkers and the network originates from self-crosslinking of NIPAM itself, which form bonds with valence three.
-Although previous work did not show major structural differences between valence 3 and 4\cite{hazra2023structure}, here we fix the valence of the self-crosslinks to three to mimic experimental ULC microgels more realistically.
-We thus start to assemble microgels with $\sim 21000$ monomers each, of which $0.2\%$ have valence three, in a spherical confinement of radius $Z=55.5\sigma$, to maintain the low number density established for ULC microgels~\cite{hazra2023structure}.
+We thus assemble microgels with $\sim 21000$ monomers each, of which $0.2\%$ have valence three, in a spherical confinement of radius $Z=55.5\sigma$, to maintain the low number density, $\rho_\mathrm{ULC}\approx0.029$, established for ULC microgels~\cite{hazra2023structure}.
 At the end of the assembly process, we are left with a large network of $N_m=16255$ particles, due to the reduced connectivity of the system.
 Indeed, the average valence of the patchy binary mixture is only $2.002$.
 The remaining particles form isolated chains and are thus discarded from the subsequent analyses.

 Once the microgel is formed, its topology is fixed by replacing the patchy interactions with the Kremer-Grest potential~\cite{kremer1990dynamics}.
 Hence, all particles interact with the Weeks-Chandler-Andersen (WCA) potential,